harshy1620/Blog_App/Readme.md

 - User can update the blog
 - User can see details view of a particular blog
 - User-friendly interface with clear error handling and proper notification(using react-toastify)
+- Material UI libraray used to make the UI of this project
+- Responsive interface

 ## Installation